uvaai/pdp/complexity/pair-index/10 indexing pairs.md

 For this last assignment you will extend the indexing program from the previous assignment, so it can support a more interesting type of search.
-You should keep working with the same files as before, but now you should work on the `pair_index.py` file.
+You should keep working with the same text files as before, but now you should work on the `pair_index.py` file.

 Looking for individual words can already tell you quite a lot about where to